 You will usually be able to go home after one to three days.

 Rest for two weeks and continue to do the exercises that you were shown in hospital.
-You can usually return to work after four to six weeks, depending on your type of work.
-You should be feeling more or less back to normal activities as soon as possible.
+You can usually go back to work after 4 to 6 weeks, depending on your type of work.

+Regular exercise should help you to return to normal activities as soon as possible.
 Before you start exercising, ask the healthcare team or your GP for advice.

-Regular exercise should help you to return to normal activities as soon as possible.
-Before you